 Learning Inside and Outside the Classroom

 At Carleton, learning about creative writing happens both inside and outside the classroom.
 For example, the English Department actively fosters a relationship between our students and the rich literary community here in Ottawa, which includes the Ottawa International Writers Festival and Verse Fest, both of which offer free admission to Carleton students.
 The writing professionals who lead our workshops are primarily facilitators, giving student the opportunity to share, discuss, and critique their writing and the writing of their peers in a collegial, supportive environment.
 Students are often given the chance to attend and review live readings, theatre, or exhibits at the Carleton University Art Gallery as part of their development as writers.

 The Department of English also supports students of creative writing by inviting writers from Ottawa and elsewhere into the department to read from and discuss their works with students and faculty.
-This past academic year, we were honoured to have such acclaimed writers as Sandra Ridely, Rhonda Douglas, Doyali Islam and Billeh Nickerson read from their work and engage in conversation with our emerging student-writers.
+In recent years we were honoured to have such acclaimed writers as Monia Mazigh, Sandra Ridely, Rhonda Douglas, Doyali Islam and Billeh Nickerson read from their work and engage in conversation with our emerging student-writers.

-Our department also hosts bi-annual showcases of student writers, providing an opportunity for students to read their work in front of a supportive audience of their peers, and we also organize competitions in both fiction and poetry adjudicated by acclaimed writers.
+Our department also hosts a showcase of student writers, providing an opportunity for students to read their work in front of a supportive audience of their peers, and we also organize competitions in both fiction and poetry adjudicated by acclaimed writers.